hdsu-bioquant/sincellTE_2022/03_cleanup.md

 ```

-Lets do some clean up of our own diabetes data --
+Lets do some clean up of our own diabetes data!

-1. We will make the `id` column the row names for the dataset.
-2. We will remove the `bp.2s` and `bp.2d` columns as it has mostly missing values (remember the output of the `summary` function in part 1?
-If not, run it again...)
-3. We will also remove the column `time.ppn` which will not be required in our analysis
-4. We will reorder the columns of the data such that all the qualitative and quantitative values are separated.
-Among the quantitative values we will keep related variables together

 ## 3.1 Setting row names